infumap/infumap/docs/cli.md

 Show comprehensive local instance statistics without starting the web server.

-The report includes overall item counts, per-item-type counts, supported image and PDF counts, declared data byte totals, image-tagging coverage, geo coverage, PDF text-extraction coverage, and per-user summaries.
+The report includes overall item counts, per-item-type counts, supported image and PDF counts, declared data byte totals, image coverage (tagging plus geo), PDF text-extraction coverage, and per-user summaries.
+In the human-readable report, geo is grouped under the Images section.
 With `--json`, the same information is emitted as structured JSON.

 Options: